eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/inform/architecture.md

 The Digital Twin Registry (DTR) is a decentralized component that can be registered as a contract definition in an EDC.
 It serves a function similar to the index in a book.
 With the DTR, a data consumer can get an overview of WHAT to find, HOW and WHERE to access it.
 The registry contains submodel descriptors that point to the endpoint of submodels of a digital twin.

 ### AAS-Server
-The AAS-Server or Submodel Server is used to store submodels or also called digital twin aspects.
+The AAS-Server or Submodel Server is used to store submodels.

 :::info